 Clean Water Act Regulations

-(2015) Coal Ash Rule - USEPA has finalize a regulation after a 5 year public review and comment process..
+Coal Ash Rule - (2018) EPA eases rule to allow states more flexibility to regulate coal ash ponds.
+(2015) USEPA finalized a regulation after a 5-year public review and comment process..

-(2015) Clean Water Rule - USEPA issued Clean Water Rule to clarify definition of waters to be protected for USEPA and US Army Corps of Engineers
+(2015) USEPA issued Clean Water Rule to clarify definition of waters to be protected for USEPA and US Army Corps of Engineers